It was a normal day. You were finishing a few errands after work before heading home, and then bam! it happens.

 Unfortunately, stories like these are heard frequently at HealthPartners Physicians Neck & Back Center (PNBC).
 We wish it weren’t so common, but you’re definitely not alone.
-80% of us will have to deal with back pain at some point in our lives.
+Eighty percent of us will have to deal with back pain at some point in our lives.
 And about one in 12 of us will need to manage chronic back pain.

 At PNBC, we focus on preventing and reversing back pain by strengthening the supporting muscles around your spine.
 When your back pain flares up, try taking these 3 steps that can help give you long-term relief: